SymfonyCasts/design-patterns/sfcasts/factory.md

 php bin/console app:game:info
 ```

 And... *yes*!
 This is great!
-We can see information about out character classes
+We can see information about our character classes
 *and* their weapons.
 Let's celebrate by removing all of the duplicated code from
 `CharacterBuilder` and `GameInfoCommand`.